terraform-google-modules/terraform-google-event-function/modules/event-folder-log-entry/README.md

 from which this module will be invoked:

 - [Terraform][terraform-site] v0.12
-- [Terraform Provider for Google Cloud Platform][terraformm-provider-gcp-site] v2.5
+- [Terraform Provider for Google Cloud Platform][terraform-provider-gcp-site] v2.5

 ### IAM Roles